Regional economic relations: questions and answers

 What is the role of the Regional Economic Councils?

 The Regional Economic Councils support the SNB's delegates in monitoring economic developments in their respective regions and explaining SNB policy.

 The Regional Economic Councils keep the Governing Board of the SNB informed of the economic situation and the effects of monetary policy in their respective regions.
 The three to four members of a Regional Economic Council are elected by the Bank Council.
 Persons with an impeccable reputation, business experience and recognised knowledge of the industry to which they belong are eligible for membership.

 How do the delegates work with the Regional Economic Councils?

-The Regional Economic Council of each region and the delegates usually convene for talks once every quarter.
-At these talks, the members of the Councils report on developments in their companies and on other economic activities in their scope of experience.
-The delegates enlarge on topical economic and monetary developments from the viewpoint of the SNB.
+The Regional Economic Council of each region usually meets the delegates for talks once every quarter.
+The members of the Council report on developments in their companies and on other areas of economic activity in their scope of experience.
+The delegates outline the current economic and monetary situation from the perspective of the SNB.

-Is it possible to exchange banknotes at the SNB regional offices?
+Is it possible to exchange banknotes at the SNB's regional representative offices?

 Banknotes cannot be exchanged at the SNB's regional representative offices.

 Exchange of recalled but still exchangeable banknotes can be effected exclusively at the SNB's cash desks (Berne and Zurich) and agencies, or by post.
 For the relevant addresses and for further information, please consult the Instruction sheet for exchanging recalled banknotes.